ticketbase/help.ticketbase.com/articles/confirmation-of-tickets-bought.md

    * The confirmation email may have been sent to the customer's Junk/Spam folder.
 Ask the customer to check and confirm receipt.
 If none has been received, you may proceed to [resending the ticket] through the dashboard or manually.

    * The email address registered may have been misspelled.
-You may get their details, check your attendees list and proceed to edit the customer's details.
+You may get their details, check your attendees list and proceed to [edit the customer's details].

 [resending the ticket]:resending-tickets.html
+[edit the customer's details]:editing-customer-information.html